Christmas in Phoenix: A Starry Holiday Season

 1. Glendale Glitters Spectacular Weekend

-Right from the weekend of Thanksgiving up to the month of January, the downtown quarters of Glendale get decorated with a thousand sparkling lights and all sorts of festivities to celebrate the holiday season.
+Right from the weekend of Thanksgiving until the month of January, the downtown quarters of Glendale get decorated with a thousand sparkling lights and all sorts of festivities to celebrate the holiday season.
 Every Friday and Saturday night, the streets are made pedestrian-only, so that the entire city can come down and participate in the month-long fun activities.
 There are live music concerts, flowing drinks and street food, and thrilling horse carriage rides.
 If you cannot make it on the weekends, the decorations are still there lighting up the streets everyday, you can drop by and click some selfies any day of the week.

-The event comes to a closure with a full-blown block party featuring colossal hot air balloons that are set free from different parts of Glendale.
+The event comes to a closure with a full-blown block party, featuring colossal hot air balloons that are set free from different parts of Glendale.
 The party celebrations at Glendale are an absolute no-miss.

 2. Holidays at the Heard, Heard Museum

 Located in the centre of the city, the Heard Museum opens its gates every holiday season for the visitors to enjoy a true-blue southwestern Christmas in Phoenix.
-Starting from Christmas, the museum celebrates authentic American Indian culture for a week, along with lots of art, craft, dance and music.
+Starting from Christmas, the museum celebrates authentic American Indian culture for a week, along with lots of art, craft, dance, and music.
 There are live dancing shows twice every day, performed by artists, folk dancing, hula-hoop dancing, fancy dancing, it comes in all varieties.
 The visitors are welcome to explore the usual exhibits of the museum and indulge in some art and craft activities.
-If there is some time to kill, you can look for unique Christmas gifts in the gift shop selling numerous authentic Indian American trinketsor enjoy some freshly baked bread.
+If there is some time to kill, you can look for unique Christmas gifts in the gift shop selling numerous authentic Indian American trinkets or enjoy some freshly baked bread.

 3. CitySkate Ice Rink at CityScape

 No Christmas celebration is complete without the stark white arena of an ice skating rink.
 The city does not get much snow during the holiday season, but this doesn’t stop the skating enthusiasts!
 Come Christmas; Phoenix rewards its residents and visitors alike with the smooth surface of CitySkate ice skating rink at the annual winter celebrations at the CityScape shopping and dining complex.
-All you need to do is rent a pair of skaters, strap them on and take a slide along the rink to the cheerful music of carols, under beautiful Christmas light decorations.
-When you are done, feast on some traditional holiday goodies like cookies, hot cocoa or apple cider.
+All you need to do is rent a pair of skaters, strap them on and take a slide along the rink to the cheerful music of carols, under beautiful Christmas light decorations in Phoenix.
+When you are done, feast on some traditional holiday goodies like cookies, hot cocoa, or apple cider.

 4. Las Noches de las Luminaries festival at the Desert Botanical Garden

 The Las Noches de las Luminaries festival is one of those Christmas celebrations in Phoenix that many people look forward to for a serene and peaceful way to celebrate.
-The lush green grounds of the Desert Botanical Garden are adorned with festoons of lights on the trees and along the pathways and other luminaries or strings of lightsall across the garden.
+The lush green grounds of the Desert Botanical Garden are adorned with festoons of lights on the trees and along the pathways and other luminaries or strings of lights all across the garden.
 The whole place is illuminated like a dreamland with more than 7000 lights, drawing crowds for a lovely outdoor stroll.
 Stationed as well as mobile musicians will be there all evening to entertain you with classic holiday carols, and light snacks and drinks are served for refreshments.
 Tables can be pre-booked in the holiday-themed garden restaurant, which serves authentic Christmas menus all night long in the soothing light of a thousand candlesticks.
 It does not matter if you are not a member.
 Tickets for the public go online from as early as October.